-Lines for Life is a non-profit dedicated to preventing substance abuse and suicide because they touch so many families in our society.
+Lines for Life is a non-profit dedicated to preventing substance abuse and suicide and promoting mental wellness.

 How Do I Sign Up?